 The origins of Rome are shrouded in mystery.
 There are many legends about the rise of Rome.
 One of them says that the city was founded by the hero of the Trojan war – Aeneas.
 After capturing and destroying Troy, he was to come to a land called Latium.
-He died shortly thereafter, which caused prolonged struggles to gain power between his descendants.
+He died shortly thereafter, which caused prolonged struggles to gain power among his descendants.

 Numitor, king of the dynastic city of Alba Longa, was thrown from the throne by the usurper and also his own brother Amulius.
 The winner gave the daughter of the defeated – Rea Silvia for the service of the goddess Vesta.
 Soon she gave birth to twins (Romulus and Remus) in a relationship with the god of war Mars.
 The ruler of Latium – Amulius, learning about the birth of boys, ordered to kill them by throwing into the river Tiber.
 The mother, not wanting to lose her children, put them in a wicker basket.
-However, he did not go further with the river current, because he caught on to the branch.
+However, it did not go further with the river current, because it caught on to the branch.
 The boys were found by a she-wolf, who fed them and gave them to raise the royal shepherd.
 There is a belief that the wolf may have been the lord of thunder – Zeus.
 As the boys grew up, the fight broke out between them, as a result of which Romulus killed his brother Remus.
-Romulus built a city named after his name Roma, meaning Rome.
+Romulus built a city named after his name – Roma – meaning Rome.

 The oldest traces of settlement that have been found so far on the Tiber River, dated between 1000 and 800 BCE Rome, probably created in 753 BCE.
 Until recently this date was almost unanimously questioned by specialists.
-The Romans themselves did not agree on this.
+The Romans themselves did not agree with this.
 This dating is by Marcus Terentius Varro, a researcher of past history who lived in the 1st century BCE.
 It gained popularity thanks to the monumental work Titus Livy, who used the date used by Varro, writing his Ab Urbe condita.
 According to the tradition handed down to us by Livius, Rome founded Romulus on April 21, 753 BCE and became its first king.
 From this date, the city’s history was calculated – Ab urbe condita or AUC (“since the city was founded”).
 Almost two thousand years after Livy’s death, however, it gained amazing confirmation in the results of archaeological research conducted at the turn of the 1980s and 1990s along the road leading from the Forum to the Palatine.

-An Italian archaeologist, Andrea Carandini, investigating the area, found there were traces of a wall along the Palatine slope around the middle of the 8th century BCE These studies do not indicate the exact date the city was founded on the Tiber, but they confirm the existence of urban clusters in this place already in this early period.
+An Italian archaeologist, Andrea Carandini, investigating the area, found there were traces of a wall along the Palatine slope around the middle of the 8th century BCE.
+These studies do not indicate the exact date the city was founded on the Tiber, but they confirm the existence of urban clusters in this place already in this early period.
 The place was exceptionally well-chosen.
-She was most comfortable here, looking from the mouth of the river, crossing the Tiber.
-So she had to lead this way leading to the coastal salinas, a place of obtaining salt, necessary for the Sabine mountain tribes dealing in cattle and sheep breeding.
+It was most comfortable here, looking from the mouth of the river, crossing the Tiber.
+So it had to lead this way leading to the coastal salinas, a place of obtaining salt, necessary for the Sabine mountain tribes dealing in cattle and sheep breeding.
 This road also led to the cities of southern Etruria.
 The Bend of the Tiber just off the island gave a convenient port to which Phoenician and Greek ships with various types of goods could arrive.
 In other words, it was a dream place for a shopping centre.